ileguey/Patterns-orientation-neuron/README.md

 # Patterns-orientation-neuron
-Code associated to the paper "Patterns of dendritic basal field orientation of pyramidal neurons in the rat somatosensory cortex"
+*Note 1: Code associated to the paper "Patterns of dendritic basal field orientation of pyramidal neurons in the rat somatosensory cortex"

+*Note 2: Main codes are 0.
+ImportData.R and 1.
+CalculoOrientacion.R, remaining codes are supporting these ones.

 0. ImportData.R	= Data imort code and table preparation